polychromatic/polychromatic-docs/pages/faqs.md

 * <https://github.com/z3ntu/openrazer-shim>
 * <https://github.com/openrazer/openrazer/issues/623>

+There are other projects that use OpenRazer's efforts.

 > When using third party projects providing support for other operating systems,
 > please do not create issues on the OpenRazer repository.

 **Windows**

 [openrazer-win32](https://github.com/CalcProgrammer1/openrazer-win32)
-is an unofficial wrapper that brings OpenRazer's efforts on Windows.
+is an unofficial wrapper that produces an OpenRazer DLL for Windows.
 [OpenRGB](https://openrgb.org/) is a program implementing this library.

 * <https://gitlab.com/CalcProgrammer1/OpenRGB/>